Topeka Man Indicted on Bank Robbery Charge

-If convicted, Barrington faces a maximum penalty of 20 years in federal prison and a fine up to $250,000.
-The Topeka Police Department and the FBI investigated.
+If convicted, he faces up to 20 years in federal prison and a fine up to $250,000.
+The FBI and the Topeka Police Department investigated.
 Assistant U.S. Attorney Jared Maag is prosecuting.

-If convicted, he faces a maximum penalty of 10 years in federal prison and a fine up to $250,000.
-The Wichita Police Department investigated.
-Assistant U.S. Attorney Blair Watson is prosecuting.
+If convicted, he faces up to 10 years in federal prison and a fine up to $250,000.
+The U.S. Marshal Service investigated.
+Assistant U.S. Attorney Christine Kenney is prosecuting.

-Gilberto Romero-Bailon, 30, who is not a citizen of the United States and who has been living in Kansas City, Kan., is charged with unlawfully re-entering the United States after being deported.
-He was found Sept.
-10, 2012, in Johnson County, Kan.
+Roberto Munoz-Aguilar, 41, a citizen of Mexico, is charged with unlawfully re-entering the United States after being deported.
+He was found Nov.
+21, 2016, in Ford County, Kan.

-If convicted, he faces a maximum penalty of 10 years in federal prison and a fine up to $250,000.
-Immigration and Customs Enforcement investigated.
-Assistant U.S. Attorney Scott Rask is prosecuting.
+If convicted, he faces up to two years in federal prison and a fine up to $250,000.
+Immigration and Customs Enforcement’s Enforcement and Removal Operations investigated.
+Assistant U.S. Attorney Brent Anderson is prosecuting.